 In October 2018 I was delighted and honoured that the Worcester College senior Tutorial Fellowship in Computer Science was named the Bernard Sufrin Fellowship.
 One formal announcement is here.

-I retired formally from the University on 30th September 2010, but I still write, lecture, and examine in the Faculty of Computer Science, tutor at Magdalen and University Colleges, and run a (very) small consulting practice.
+I retired formally from the University on 30th September 2010, but I still lecture and examine in the Faculty of Computer Science, tutor at Magdalen College, and run a (very) small consulting practice.

 I have been an academic computer scientist -- programming, and teaching about programming and the mathematics of programming -- for most of my working life, although I spent some time in the early 1970s working for Bolt Beranek and Newman in Cambridge Massachussetts helping build the second generation Arpanet: this later became the Internet.

 I aim to help my students get to grips with the challenges of working creatively in a demanding medium that requires a mathematician's eye for detail and an engineer's determination to build useful things.